A Step-by-Step Guide for the First-Time Hunter & Shooters

 “Hunting kit” is a somewhat general term but basically refers to all the tools you’ll need to successfully conduct a hunt; the real nuts and bolts of a good pack-up.
-The top priority in this category is choosing the right weapon and ammunition, which can be anything from a bow and quiver of errors, to a 12-gauge shotgun and some extra shells.
-Bear in mind that seasonal regulations often dictate the type of weapons and ammunition that hunters use throughout the year.
+The top priority in this category is choosing the right firearm and ammunition, which can be anything from a bow and quiver of errors, to a 12-gauge shotgun and some extra shells.
+Bear in mind that seasonal regulations often dictate the type of firearms and ammunition that hunters use throughout the year.

-With the right weapon in hand, the next thing to remember is your license, including optional tags or permits as needed.
+With the right firearm in hand, the next thing to remember is your license, including optional tags or permits as needed.
 Not sure where to start?
 Do a bit of research about getting the correct hunting license and permits for your season and locality.

 Next is a good first aid kit.
-If you plan on going off into the woods with a loaded weapon in pursuit of potentially dangerous game, it’s always a good idea to plan for the unexpected.
+If you plan on going off into the woods with a loaded firearm in pursuit of potentially dangerous game, it’s always a good idea to plan for the unexpected.
 Even the most seasoned hunter can take a nasty fall or scrape a knee from time to time.

 Navigation aids are also an important part of the hunting kit.
 After all, what good is it to go out on a hunt if you can’t get back to where you started?
 Rudimentary items include a map and compass.
 Technology offers a host of different choices, from smartphones to handheld GPS (global positioning system).